How to Build a Strong Landlord/Tenant Relationship

 - Build a good reputation in the neighborhood

 Do you have any successful rental story to share with us?
 A not so good one?
-Share with us in the comments!
+Please, share with us in the comments!

-You may also like how I gave my son a complete room makeover, on a budget and while living in a rental!
+You may also want to check how I gave my son a complete room makeover, on a budget and while living in a rental!